deanebarker/content-cloud-response-providers/README.md

 The inbound path is passed to an implementation of `IResponseProviderPathTranslator` to get a path that can be used on the external resource.

+### ProxyResourceProvider

+This uses `SimplePathTranslator` which does the following:

+* The inbound URL (in full) is trimmed from the start with the URL from the `BaseResponseProvider`
+* The leading slash is trimmed

+So, if the `BaseResponseProvider` is at `/foo/bar/` and you request `/foo/bar/baz/`, that will be translated into `baz` for retrieval by `ISourceProvider`.

 ### ZipArchiveResourceProvider and FileSystemResourceProvider

-These two resource providers use the `FileSystemPathTranslator`, which does the following:
+These two resource providers use the `FileSystemPathTranslator`, which extends from `SimplePathTranslator`.
+It just adds another step:

-* The inbound URL (in full) is trimmed from the start with the URL from the `BaseResponseProvider`
 * If the remaining URL ends in a slash, then the default document is appended (by default, this is `index.html`, but it's a public property on `FileSystemPathTranslator` if you want to change ut)
-* The leading slash is trimmed

 So, if the `BaseResponseProvider` is at `/foo/bar/` and you request `/foo/bar/baz/`, that will be translated into `baz/index.html` for retrieval by `ISourceProvider`.

-If nothing is found, the resource provider will look for something at `404.html` (also a public property on `FileSystemPathTranslator`, if you want to change it).
-If it finds something there, the contents will be retuned with a 404 status code.
-If nothing is found there, the controller will return a `NotFoundResult` which will be handled however you configured it.

-### ProxyResourceProvider

-[coming soon]

 ## Resource Retrieval